Vaccine vial monitors flag heat-damaged vaccine

 Today, WHO requires that all vaccines purchased through the United Nations Children’s Fund (UNICEF) use VVMs.
 And together, WHO and UNICEF have urged other groups that procure vaccines—including donor agencies, international organizations, and country leaders—to make sure VVMs are required in all of their vaccine purchase agreements and donations.
 PATH and WHO have also developed and tested training materials for health workers that help them learn how to handle vaccines and use VVMs effectively.

 In the years since introduction, the VVM has demonstrated its value again and again.
-In one example, electricity went out at health facilities in Yogyakarta, Indonesia, for several days during a 2006 earthquake.
+In one example, electricity went out at health facilities in Yogyakarta, Indonesia, for several days during an earthquake.
 Vaccine vial monitors showed that most vaccines were undamaged, despite the heat, saving 50,000 doses of vaccine that otherwise would have been thrown away.

 Saving lives and resources